 Veronica Parsons specializes in swallowing disorders (including in the geriatric population) and pediatric articulation and language disorders.
-She has completed FEES (Fiberoptic Endoscopic Examination of Swallowing) and VitalStim Therapy training.
+She has completed FEES (Fiberoptic Endoscopic Examination of Swallowing).
 She is a St. Mary’s county native and mother of two.
 Veronica earned a master’s degree in speech-language pathology from the University of Maryland at College Park.

 Jill G. Robinson specializes in early Intervention, apraxia, fluency, articulation and phonological disorders, receptive and expressive language delays as well as autism intervention.
 Her pediatric experience includes public schools, home health settings, and private outpatient clinics.
 She is a military wife and mother of 4 children.
 Jill earned a master’s degree in speech pathology from James Madison University.

 Anna Decker specializes in treating pediatrics through mature adults.
 She has experience in a variety of settings (private practice, medical and education).
 Anna has a special interest in augmentative and alternative communication (AAC).
-She earned her master’s degree in Speech-Language Pathology at the University of Chapel Hill
+She earned her master’s degree in Speech-Language Pathology at the University of North Carolina at Chapel Hill

 Elizabeth Peeler has extensive experience treating children through high school with diagnosis including expressive/receptive language disorders, autism, articulation and phonological disorders, AD/HD, learning disabilities and intellectual disabilities.
 She is a mother of two.
 Elizabeth earned a master’s degree in speech-language pathology from Loyola College of Maryland.